The Spell (1977 film): Production

-The Spell went into production stages in the mid 1970s, when writer Brian Taggert developed the script and pitched it to Columbia Pictures, where he intended the film to receive a theatrical release.
+The Spell went into production in the mid 1970s, when writer Brian Taggert developed the script and proposed it to Columbia Pictures, where he intended the film to receive a theatrical release.
 Columbia was impressed with Taggert's writing and his take on the theme of telekinesis.
 However, the film was slow to get off the ground and during the pre-production process, Brian De Palma's similarly themed Carrie became acclaimed and widely successful, which resulted in the film being converted into a teleplay for a network television Movie of the Week.
 Taggert claimed that he completed his script for the film while Stephen King was writing Carrie.
-Both films open with a similar scene in which the character, Rita, in The Spell, is teased and picked on by her classmates, which is how Carrie opened.
-As The Spell premiered on NBC three months following the release of Carrie, it was seen as an imitation.
+Both films open with similar scenes: Rita in The Spell is teased and picked on by her classmates, which is how Carrie opened.
+As The Spell premiered on NBC three months after the release of Carrie, it was seen by some as an imitation.